mjhibbard/theGrove2.0/content.md

 ****** Bios
 # Coffee disclaimer
+Put on coffee page:
+The grove coffee house ia a ministry of the grove community church and is run entirely by volunteers.
+All of our prices are suggested donation. we encourage you to come and enjoy an excellent warm coffee or tea, have a great conversation, and spend time in our unique setting. we are here to serve our community, so stop on in!

+not needed:
-The grove coffee house ia a ministry of the grove community church and is run entirely by volunteers. our coffee is locally roasted by Sweet Crema Coffee of Rickreall, Oregon and our baristas are trained to make your drink to your satisfaction.
-All of our prices are suggested donation. all the tips we receive for the coffee house ministry are turned into scholarships to help kids go to camp in the summer. we encourage you to come and enjoy an excellent warm coffee or tea, have a great conversation, and spend time in our unique setting. we are here to serve our community, so stop on in!
+our coffee is locally roasted by Sweet Crema Coffee of Rickreall, Oregon and our baristas are trained to make your drink to your satisfaction. all the tips we receive for the coffee house ministry are turned into scholarships to help kids go to camp in the summer.

 /
 Store hours: